sharife/goldenthread-v2/site/content/_index.md

-      Forum***, an evening of stand-up comedy curated by **Wafaa Bilal** entitled ***Amreeka: The Comedy Show***, and ***New Threads*** readings of our two new play commissions, one by **Adam Ashraf Elsayigh** with dramaturg **Salma Zodi** based on the life of political prisoner Alaa Abd El-Fattah and another by **Tariq Hamami** with dramaturg **Dawn Monique Williams** about the Black Panthers in Algiers.
+      Forum***, an evening of stand-up comedy curated by **Wafaa Bilal** entitled ***Amreeka: The Comedy Show***, and ***New Threads*** readings of our two new play commissions, one by **Adam Ashraf Elsayigh** with dramaturg **Salma Zohdi** based on the life of political prisoner Alaa Abd El-Fattah and another by **Tariq Hamami** with dramaturg **Dawn Monique Williams** about the Black Panthers in Algiers.
 The season will also include our annual International Women's Day celebration ***What Do the